Event Generation and Statistical Sampling for Physics with Deep Generative Models and a Density Information Buffer: Methods

-Consider that our data, N particle physics events $X=\{x^i\}_{i=1}^N$, are the result of a stochastic process and that this process is not known exactly.
-It depends on some hidden variables called latent code $z$.
-With this in mind one may think of event generation as a two-step process: (1) sampling from a parameterized prior $p_\theta(z)$ (2) sampling $x^i$ from the conditional distribution $p_\theta(x^i|z)$, representing the likelihood.
-For deep neural networks the marginal likelihood \beq p_\theta(x)=\int p_\theta(z)p_\theta(x|z)dz\eeq is often intractable.
-Learning the hidden stochastic process that creates particle physics events from simulated or experimental data requires us to have an efficient approximation of the parameters $\theta$.
-To solve this issue an approximation to the intractable true posterior $p_\theta(z|x)$ is created: a probabilistic encoder $q_\phi(z|x)$.
-Given a data point $x^i$ it will produce a distribution over the latent code $z$ from which the data point might have been generated.
-Similarly, a probabilistic decoder $p_\theta(x|z)$ is introduced that produces a distribution over possible events $x^i$ given some latent code $z$.
-In our approach the encoder and decoder are deep neural networks whose parameters $\phi$ and $\theta$ are learned jointly. \\
+\paragraph{Explicit probabilistic models} Consider that our data, N particle physics events $\mathbf{X}=\{\mathbf{x}^i\}_{i=1}^N$, are the result of a stochastic process and that this process is not known exactly.
+It depends on some hidden variables called latent code $\mathbf{z}$.
+With this in mind one may think of event generation as a two-step process: (1) sampling from a parameterized prior $p_\mathbf{\theta}(\mathbf{z})$ (2) sampling $\mathbf{x}^i$ from the conditional distribution $p_\mathbf{\theta}(\mathbf{x}^i|\mathbf{z})$, representing the likelihood.
+For deep neural networks the marginal likelihood \beq p_\mathbf{\theta}(\mathbf{x})=\int p_\mathbf{\theta}(\mathbf{z})p_\mathbf{\theta}(\mathbf{x}|\mathbf{z})d\mathbf{z}\eeq is often intractable.
+Learning the hidden stochastic process that creates physical events from simulated or experimental data requires us to have access to an efficient approximation of the parameters $\mathbf{\theta}$.
+To solve this issue an approximation to the intractable true posterior $p_\mathbf{\theta}(\mathbf{z}|\mathbf{x})$ is created: a probabilistic encoder $q_\mathbf{\phi}(\mathbf{z}|\mathbf{x})$.
+Given a data point $x^i$ it will produce a distribution over the latent code $\mathbf{z}$ from which the data point might have been generated.
+Similarly, a probabilistic decoder $p_\mathbf{\theta}(\mathbf{x}|\mathbf{z})$ is introduced that produces a distribution over possible events $\mathbf{x}^i$ given some latent code $\mathbf{z}$.
+In this approach the encoder and decoder are deep neural networks whose parameters $\mathbf{\phi}$ and $\mathbf{\theta}$ are learned jointly. \\